ashsmith/ashsmithio/_posts/2014-12-23-simple-magento2-controller-module.md

 </page>
 {% endhighlight %}

-You'll recognise the language used, which means you'll be able to pick up how it works relatively quickly.
-My current understanding (educated guess, no research done yet, ok... its more of a gut feeling) is that `<body>` refers to the entire page.
+You'll recognise the language used, which means so you should be able to pick up how it works relatively quickly. `<body>` refers to everything within the `<body>` tag in the rendered HTML page.
+There is also a `<head>` where you can add blocks to the page such as adding CSS.

-What we have done here is added our Block to the `content` container, and set the template to helloworld.phtml.
+What we have done here is added our block to the `content` container, and set the template of our block to helloworld.phtml.
 So lets create that file now: `app/code/Ashsmith/HelloWorld/view/frontend/template/helloworld.phtml`.

 In this file we can just put some simple text in there for now:

 {% highlight html %}
     <h1>Hello World!</h1>

 {% endhighlight %}

 And that's it!
-Easy right!?? :)
+Our Module is now complete!

+Well, not quite.
+It doesn't actually work!
+Why?
+Well, we need to activate manually.
+At the time of writing the devdocs lacked this information.
+It is rather simple thought.
+You just need to add the module to `app/etc/config.php`.
+In this file is an array of configuration key/value pairs.
+Find the `modules` key, and add our module name `Ashsmith_HelloWorld` to the end of the array.

+{% highlight php %}
+<?php
+return array(
+    ..
+    'modules' => array(
+        ...
+        'Magento_CurrencySymbol' => 1,
+        'Magento_Wishlist' => 1,
+        'Ashsmith_HelloWorld' => 1 # Here is our module!
+    )
+    ...
+    );
+?>
+{% endhighlight %}

 Some quick notes: